Risersoft/HRM/pages/ESS/ess_introduction.md

 # Introduction

-ESS is a HRMS mobile app which is used to apply leave applications, see pay slips, leave balance, profile details and punch attendance by employee of any organization.
+ESS is a HRMS mobile app which is used to apply leave applications, see pay slips, leave balance, profile details,punch attendance and applying Form12BB etc., by employee of any organization.